The very first day of the year two thousand nineteen on the train station of ukrainian town Berehove.

 From the hilltop, the snow-covered Berehove could be seen.

-And other hills.
+As well as other hills.